martinthomson/iab-obliviousness/draft-iab-privacy-partitioning.md

 despite efforts to do otherwise.
 As an example, consider OHTTP used for the purposes of hiding client-identifying information for a browser telemetry system.
-It is entirely possible for reports in such a telemetry system to contain both client-specific telemetry data, such as information about their specific browser instance, as well as client-identifying inforamtion, such as the client's location or IP address.
+It is entirely possible for reports in such a telemetry system to contain both client-specific telemetry data, such as information about their specific browser instance, as well as client-identifying information, such as the client's location or IP address.
 Even though OHTTP separates the client IP address from the server via a relay, the server still learns this directly from the client.